open5e/open5e/source/monsters/tome-of-beasts/S/stryx.rst

 unnatural beings that came about through terrible manipulation of normal owls and kidnapped humans.
 The
-Moonlit King of the shadow fey, banished and imprisoned in his tower, is desperate to touch the outside world.
+Moonlit King, is desperate to touch the outside world.
 His crazed experiments blended shreds of mortal souls into shadowy owls and thus brought the stryx into being.